 14. Personalize the shopping experience

-16. Offer multiple payment options
+15. Offer multiple payment options

-17. Optimize your email marketing campaign
+16. Optimize your email marketing campaign

-18. Provide detailed size guides
+17. Provide detailed size guides

-19. Offer a loyalty or rewards program
+18. Offer a loyalty or rewards program

-1. Simplify your site navigation
+1. Simplify site navigation

 Clear, well-organized navigation helps visitors find what they need quickly, enhancing their shopping experience.

-Ensure your menus are intuitive.
-Categories should be logically organized to guide customers.
+Ensure your menus are intuitive — categories should be logically organized to guide customers.

 For larger ecommerce sites, implement a mega menu that displays all available product categories and subcategories.
 This allows users to see everything at a glance without being overwhelmed.